Notice of Public Records Access

-The Department is organized into six Divisions plus the Office of Policy Initiatives and Budget (OPIB), the Office of the Inspector General (OIG), and the Office of Legal Counsel (OLC).
-The Secretary, Deputy Secretary, Executive Assistant, and Division Administrators hold "state public offices" as defined in the statutes.
-The Administrator of each Division is the legal custodian of the records of that Division, and the Director of OPIB, the Director of OIG, and Chief Counsel of the OLC are the legal custodians of the records of their respective Offices.
-In some parts of the Department, the legal custodians have delegated their authority to deputy custodians.
+The Department of Health Services (DHS) is organized into five divisions plus the Office of Policy Initiatives and Budget (OPIB), the Office of the Inspector General (OIG), and the Office of Legal Counsel (OLC).
+The secretary, deputy secretary, assistant deputy secretary, and division administrators hold "state public offices" as defined in the statutes.
+The administrator of each division is the legal custodian of the records of that division, and the directors of OPIB, OIG, and chief legal counsel of the OLC are the legal custodians of the records of their respective offices.
+In some parts of DHS, the legal custodians have delegated their authority to deputy custodians.
 The legal custodians and their deputies are responsible for deciding whether requested records can be disclosed to the public and for ensuring that record requests are processed appropriately.

-The Division of Enterprise Services (DES) provides personnel, financial, audit, purchasing, contract administration, information technology, and other administrative services to the Department.
-Record Custodian, room 672; 608-266-8445.
+The Division of Enterprise Services (DES) provides personnel, financial, audit, purchasing, contract administration, information technology, and other administrative services to DHS.
+Record custodian, room 672; 608-266-8445, email@example.com.

-The Division of Public Health (DPH) administers public health programs, including communicable disease, environmental, occupational, and family/community health, chronic disease, disease/injury prevention, emergency medical services, the vital records system and certain health planning systems.
-Record Custodian, room 250; 608-267-7828
+The Division of Public Health (DPH) administers public health programs, including communicable disease, environmental, occupational, and family/community health, chronic disease, disease/injury prevention, emergency medical services, the vital records system, and certain health planning systems.
+Record custodian, room 250; 608-266-1251, email@example.com.

 The Division of Quality Assurance (DQA) is responsible for oversight of most health care facilities and providers licensed to conduct business in Wisconsin.
 Visit the Division of Quality Assurance: Requests for Information webpage for additional information about records requests pertaining to DQA-regulated providers.
 Records custodian, room 450, 608-622-0140, DHSDQARecordsRequest@dhs.wisconsin.gov.

-The Office of the Inspector General (OIG) conducts audits of providers who receive department funds, performs internal audits of department programs and operations, and investigates allegations of fraud, waste, or abuse of DHS resources by contractors, providers and recipients.
-Record Custodian, room 950; 608-261-8308.
+The Office of the Inspector General (OIG) conducts audits of providers who receive department funds, performs internal audits of department programs and operations, and investigates allegations of fraud, waste, or abuse of DHS resources by contractors, providers, and recipients.
+Record custodian, room 950; 608-261-8308, firstname.lastname@example.org.

 Record Access Rights

-Record requests may be made orally unless security requirements or an applicable law necessitate a written request.
-If you are denied access to or a copy of a record, you must be informed of the legal basis for the denial.
+Record requests may be made orally unless security requirements or an applicable law necessitates a written request.
+If you are denied access to a record, you must be informed of the legal basis for the denial.
 If your request was in writing, you may appeal the denial by bringing an action for mandamus in the circuit court of the county in which the record is held.
-You may also submit a written request to that county's District Attorney or to the state Attorney General to bring a mandamus action.
+You may also submit a written request to that county's district attorney or to the state attorney general to bring a mandamus action.

-If you have questions or if you require assistance accessing Department ofHealth Services public records, please contact the specific division or office identified above.
+If you have questions or require assistance accessing DHS public records, please contact the specific division or office identified above.